-Highlights from the 2020 audited financial statements (presented under separate cover) are as follows:
+Highlights from the 2021 audited financial statements (presented under separate cover) are as follows:

-- Investment Portfolio: As outlined in the annual investment report to Council in May 2021, the carrying book value of the County's investment portfolio was approximately \$195.1 million compared to a book value of \$188.0 million at December 31, 2019.
-The 2020 year end book value is comprised of approximately \$103.1 million in fixed income investments, while the 2020 growth/equity year end book value remain equivalent to 2018 yearend of \$92.0 million.
-This portfolio, coupled with strong annual returns has led to increased liquidity, revenue and financial flexibility.
-Though the 2020 fiscal year did see a downfall in returns due to the Covid-10 pandemic, it did start to rebound at the end of 2020. - Substantial Investment in Infrastructure: The County invested over \$44 million in infrastructure (replacement and new).
+- Investment Portfolio: As outlined in the annual investment report to Council in May 2022, the carrying book value of the County's investment portfolio was approximately \$231 million compared to a book value of \$195 million at December 31, 2020.
+The 2021 year end book value is comprised of approximately \$136 million in fixed income investments and \$95 million in growth/equity investments.
+Upon review by the Investment Committee and with the assistance/advice of the County's Investment manager, the County liquidated one investment in April of 2021, and reinvested both the \$10M principal and \$3M return into a new seven-year growth Principle Protected Bank Note.
+As reported in FIN-06-2022 Investment Status report December 31, 20211, the realized return for 2021 was \$6.6 million or 3.20%.
+This portfolio, coupled with strong annual returns has led to increased liquidity, revenue and financial flexibility. - Substantial Investment in Infrastructure: The County invested over \$33 million in infrastructure (replacement and new).
 This significant investment is outpacing the use of current assets, and is a result of needed facility replacements, some growth, and the acceleration and enhancement to the roads program.
 Prior years have ranged anywhere from \$27 million to \$46 million.
-At the end of 2020, the historical cost of the County's infrastructure was estimated at approximately \$957 million. - Reserves/Reserve Funds: The County has established numerous reserves/reserve funds to ensure sufficient funds are available for future expenditures.
-Total Operating and Capital Reserves/Reserve Funds, at December 31, 2020, were \$98.6 million which represents an increase of approximately \$7.6 million over the previous year.
-This excludes both our Hydro Legacy Fund of \$86.6 million, which increased \$2.6 million over 2019, as well as our Community Vibrancy Fund which has a negative balance of \$10.3 million.
+At the end of 2021, the historical cost of the County's infrastructure was estimated at approximately \$983 million. - Reserves/Reserve Funds: The County has established numerous reserves/reserve funds to ensure sufficient funds are available for future expenditures.
+Total Operating and Capital Reserves/Reserve Funds, at December 31, 2021, were \$108.8 million which represents an increase of approximately \$10.2 million over the previous year.
+This excludes both our Hydro

+Legacy Fund of \$90.1 million, which increased \$3.5 million over 2020, as well as our Community Vibrancy Fund which has a negative balance of \$9.1 million to be recovered from future receipts.

-• Strong Credit Rating: The above noted items were several of the factors noted during the County's annual credit rating review in 2020.
+• Strong Credit Rating: The above noted items were several of the factors noted during the County's annual credit rating review in 2021.
 The County's credit rating was affirmed at "AA/Stable" by the independent bond rating agency of Standards & Poor's Rating Services; primarily based on exceptional liquidity, strong and flexible budgetary performance and minimal debt burden.

-The audited 2020 surplus/(deficits) for Haldimand County financial operations are presented in this report, together with reasons for the significant variances from the Council approved budgets.
+The audited 2021 surplus/(deficits) for Haldimand County financial operations are presented in this report, together with reasons for the significant variances from the Council approved budgets.

-The net surplus for the three main functional areas is transferred to/from the appropriate reserve in accordance with previously approved Council resolutions.
+The net surplus for the four main functional areas is transferred to/from the appropriate reserve in accordance with previously approved Council resolutions.

-2020 Audited Operating Surplus/(De eficit)
+2021 Audited Operating Surplus/(Deficit)

-Investment Income (in excess of \$100,000) (\$1,834,276)
+Investment Income (in excess of \$100,000) \$780,624

-Unspent Safe Restart (Covid) Funding - carried forward to 2021 \$1,165,337
+Unspent Safe Restart (Covid) Funding - carried forward to 2021 \$435,719

-Tax Supported Operations \$4,860,418
+Tax Supported Operations \$4,423,338

 Rate Supported Operations

-Water Operations \$874,638
+Water Operations \$193,435

-Wastewater Operations \$435,234 \$1,309,872
+Wastewater Operations \$982,775 \$1,176,210

-Total Operating Surplus/(Deficit) \$5,501,351
+Total Operating Surplus/(Deficit) \$6,815,891